-Thomas Deman, Global Polyethylene Marketing Manager for ExxonMobil, spoke about ongoing global demographic trends and their impact on the petrochemical business.
+Thomas Deman, Global Polyethylene Marketing Manager for ExxonMobil, spoke at the Global Plastics Summit about ongoing global demographic trends and their impact on the petrochemical business.
 From 2000 to 2015, the world population has grown by 1.3 billion people, about 21%.
 From 2015 to 2030, it is expected to grow by another 1.2 billion, so the rate of growth for that 15 year period will slow to about 16%.

 Within this trend of slowing growth in total population, continued growth is expected in the urban population.
 But the most important demographic is the expected growth of the middle class in Asia and the other emerging markets.
 This trend is expected to drive stronger growth in consumer spending world-wide after the current slow growth recovery runs its course.